timrager/capstone/README.md

-# Full CRUD Demo - Reservation App for Bed & Breakfast
+# Reservation App for Bed & Breakfast (demo of full CRUD)

 ## Technology Used
   * React for user interface